Mississippi Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 Ready to start?

-$99 founding price (25spots left at this rate), then $129.
+$97, one time.
 Instant download.
 Money-back if Mississippi Medicaid rejects your QIT for any reason traceable to following the kit.

 Secure checkout by Stripe · Instant download · Money-back guarantee